 sudo apt install nextcloud-desktop

-Install Nextcloud Desktop Client on Ubuntu via Snap
+Method 2: Install Nextcloud Desktop Client via Snap

 Ensuring Snap is Installed on Your Ubuntu System For Nextcloud Desktop

-In some cases, particularly in minimal installations of Ubuntu, the Snap package manager might not be pre-installed.
-Before proceeding, it’s essential to confirm that Snap is available on your system.
+In some cases, particularly in minimal Ubuntu installations, the Snap package manager might not be pre-installed.
+Before proceeding, confirming that Snap is available on your system is essential.
 If not, you will need to install it.

 To install or reinstall the Snap package manager, use the following command: